 Dr. Elizabeth Adkins, a board-certified veterinary ophthalmologist, became the head of The Hope Center Ophthalmology Department in May of 2009.
 She joined The Hope Center after serving as a faculty member at the University of Wisconsin for two years.
 From 2004-2007 Dr. Adkins practiced in Massachusetts and Illinois.
 Dr. Adkins is a graduate of The University of Tennessee College of Veterinary Medicine and returned there for her residency program after receiving a Master’s degree in Comparative Biomedical Sciences (concentration area: Pharmacology) from North Carolina State University.

 In addition to being a member of the American Veterinary Medical Association and the American College of Veterinary Ophthalmologists, Dr Adkins is also a member of National Shiba Club of America.
-Dr. Adkins has three Shiba Inus, including one from Midwest Shiba Inu Rescue.
+Dr. Adkins has two Shiba Inus, including one from Midwest Shiba Inu Rescue.
 Dr. Adkins also consults at the National Zoo.

 Dr. Adkins is a Diplomate of the American College of Veterinary Ophthalmology.